tcampbe/austincodingacademy.com/_posts/2020-02-14-why-you-should-make-time-to-learn-coding.md

 ## Opportunities After Bootcamp

-Web Development is an all encompassing term that focuses on the development of websites and web applications.
+Web Development is an all-encompassing term that focuses on the development of websites and web applications.
 Jobs may include web-based internet applications, social networking platforms, and electronic business platforms.
-Individuals trained in this field may work in web content development, web engineering, cyber security, or design.
+Individuals trained in this field may work in web content development, web engineering, cybersecurity, or design.
 This training could also lead to the development of CRM systems, still considered a new branch of web development.

-In this day an age, virtually every business and individual contractor needs a website and payment platform to operate.
+In this day and age, virtually every business and individual contractor needs a website and payment platform to operate.
 This means more jobs for individuals like you.

 **Market Growth**: “The [Bureau of Labor Statistics](https://www.bls.gov/ooh/computer-and-information-technology/web-developers.htm) projects about 13 percent employment growth for web developers by 2026.
 During that period, about **21,300 new jobs** will need to be filled in an industry that already **has roughly 162,900 positions**.”